 PCOS at a glance:

-- PCOS cannot be cured, but patients can be treated for cosmetic symptoms, infertility and metabolic disorders caused by PCOS.
+- While the condition cannot be cured, patients can be treated for its side effects including cosmetic symptoms, infertility and metabolic disorders.

 What is PCOS?

-Common symptoms include abnormal menses, unwanted facial hair and acne.
+Common symptoms of the condition include abnormal menses, unwanted facial hair (called hirsutism) and acne.
 In severe cases, balding may occur.
-Because many women with PCOS do not ovulate on a regular basis, infertility is a common complaint.
+Because many women with polycystic ovary syndrome do not ovulate (release an egg for the sperm to fertilize) on a regular basis, infertility is a common complaint.

-Many women with PCOS also have trouble metabolizing sugar efficiently, and are prone to problems such as diabetes, high blood pressure and high cholesterol.
+Many women with this condition also have trouble metabolizing sugar efficiently, and are prone to problems such as diabetes, high blood pressure and high cholesterol.

 - Irregular menses or ovulation

 - Visible evidence of increased male hormones (facial hair, acne) and/or elevated circulating male hormones

 - Ultrasound showing polycystic ovaries (increased number of egg follicles on the ovary).

 Other conditions can mimic PCOS and must be excluded before a conclusive diagnosis can be made.
 These conditions include thyroid disease, hyperprolactinemia, congenital adrenal hyperplasia, hypogonadotropic hypogonadism, and ovarian or adrenal tumors.